The Ultimate Road Trip Guide in Covering America’s Top National Parks

 Shenandoah National Park

 Head south to Virginia to discover the Blue Ridge Mountains and enjoy a drive along Skyline Drive for some of the most impressive vistas on the Eastern Coast.
+There are some steep and difficult areas, so make road safety a priority.
 If you continue on Blue Ridge Parkway, your journey will end at the Great Smoky Mountains National Park where you will be able to access the Appalachian National Scenic Trail.
 The Civilian Conservation Corps history is rich in this area, and if you’d like to pop into a metro, Washington DC isn’t far away.
 Call 540-999-3500 for more information.

 Congaree National Park